-If the gun you choose is something you have to custom load ammunition for, factoring in the budget for reloading supplies can be a high-cost upfront.
+If the gun you choose is something you have to custom load ammunition for, factor in a budget for reloading supplies.
+Be aware custom reloading can have a high-cost upfront.
 However, it becomes a lower cost over time when you’re reloading your own ammunition.

 Unfortunately, this is something to consider as you start competitive shooting.
 Most competitors have a backup gun ready to go in case of catastrophic gun failure.
 While many competitors have the same exact gun set up and ready, some matches will allow for the use of another type of gun that is permissible to shoot within the same division.

 Types of Pistol Competitions

 Understanding the types of pistol competitions will give you an idea of how to get started.
 The best place to start is by choosing a pistol for competition.